 At Rolling Terrace E.S., we have a partial Spanish immersion program.
 The instructional language, Spanish, is learned as a result of learning the curricular content in Spanish.
 Our students receive instruction in English for some of the curricular areas and Spanish for the other curricular areas.
 Kindergarten classes are the only exception.
 In kindergarten, Spanish immersion students remain with their Spanish teacher all day and receive instruction in all subject areas in Spanish.
 The goals of the program are to develop the abilities of students to understand, speak, read, and write in both English and Spanish.
 Students are accepted into the program based on parents' interest and program space.
 No Spanish is required for entry in kindergarten and first grade.
 For entry into the program after first grade the student must show command of Spanish commensurate with the children already enrolled in the specific grade level.
 An immersion teacher interviews and administers an assessment to a prospective student; a team of educators meet and make a recommendation to the principal on admittance to the program.

-The kindergarten program is a specialized program in which the language of instruction for the entire day is Spanish (except for specialists).
 The goal is to immerse the children in a second language environment while teaching the Montgomery County Public Schools curriculum.
 Utilizing Spanish for instruction for the whole day helps to avoid the confusion that students would encounter by having to shift languages and teachers half-way through the day.
 Children are permitted to use English, but the teacher uses Spanish in almost all situations.
 Many visual aids, "big books", hands-on materials, and much body language are used to insure the children's understanding.
 As the children develop basic Spanish classroom vocabulary, they are encouraged to use these new expressions.

-Beginning in first grade, the immersion students have two teachers.
+Beginning in second grade, the immersion students have two teachers.
 They will go part of the day to study the reading/language arts and social studies curricula from the English teacher.
 The other part of the day they will be with the immersion teacher studying the math and science curricula in Spanish.
 Immersion lessons are purposefully planned to maximize language learning through the content areas covered.
 Teachers include culture lessons and reading and writing experiences in the curricular area lessons.

 During these years, children are increasingly expected to use more of the new language to communicate (orally and in writing) about the subject area and in their classroom experiences.
 Parents are encouraged to reinforce the new learning at home, allowing students to share their Spanish language experiences and deepening concept understanding in their home language.